Call a Security of Payments Lawyer to get help on any of your payment issues such as late payment and non-payment.

 Non-compliance to the Security of Payment Act may lead to adjudications that can very much affect both parties.

 Many small subcontractors and suppliers do not get paid for their work.
-Because of these, they cannot survive financially.
-Furthermore, most of these subcontractors and suppliers are small, family-run businesses, financial problems affect not only their businesses or companies, but also their families.
+Because of this, they cannot survive financially.
+Furthermore, most of these subcontractors and suppliers are small, family-run businesses; financial problems affect not only their businesses or companies but also their families.

-The first objective ensures the benefit of anyone who carries out construction work or supplies goods and materials to be rightfully given progress payments and recover debts.
+The first objective ensures the right of anyone who carried out construction work or supplied goods and materials to be given progress payments and recover debts.